eqNj/eqN-PD2-Filter/README.md

 This filter doesn't try to make all the decisions for you.
 It is highly focused on optimizations as you level and slightly more lenient in the endgame by comparison.
 You will occasionally see things that you may not be inclined to pick up, but it is always reasonable why you're seeing these items if you understand the nuances of itemization in Diablo 2.

-**<ins>If you intend to use a locally edited version of this filter do note that the file will be encoded as 'ISO 8859-1'.
-Whenever saved the file needs to be saved with that encoding.
-This is due to the use of special characters not originally available in the default encoding of 'UTF-8'.</ins>**
+**<ins>If you intend to use a locally edited version of this filter do note that the file will be encoded as 'UTF-8'.
+Whenever saved the file needs to be saved with that encoding.</ins>**

 ## Features